Forks Over Knives: Reception

 The film premiere took place on May 2, 2011 at the SilverScreen Theater at the Pacific Design Center in West Hollywood.
 Actor Angela Bassett attended the premiere.

-On Rotten Tomatoes the film has an approval rating of 59% based on reviews from 37 critics and 79% audience rating.
+On the review aggregator website Rotten Tomatoes, 61% of 36 critics' reviews are positive, with an average rating of 6.3/10.
 On Metacritic, the film had an average score of 57 out of 100, based on 18 reviews, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and wrote: "here is a film that could save your life."
-He commented that "Forks Over Knives is not subtle.
-It plays as if it had been made for doctors to see in medical school."
+He wrote "I am unable to eat or drink anything, and my (therefore) perfect diet of canned nutrition has given me an ideal weight and incredibly good blood numbers.
+I don’t recommend that you get sick to get well, however."
+In a P.S., he noted "I have recently decided to ditch my canned nutrition and switch to a liquid diet based on fresh fruits and vegetables.
+Yes, I consulted my physician."
 Loren King of The Boston Globe gave it three out of four stars and remarked that "what An Inconvenient Truth did for global warming, Lee Fulkerson's persuasive documentary does for a vegan diet".
 Carrie Rickey of The Philadelphia Inquirer gave the film three out of four stars and described it as "an earnest and fact-filled work of food evangelism."
 Jeannette Catsoulis of the New York Times described it as making "a pedantic yet persuasive case for banishing meat and dairy from the dinner table," while also being a "trudge through statistics, graphs and grainy film of cholesterol bubbles and arterial plaque."